mkhan405/CS441_HW2/README.md

 The index is then used to generate a one-hot encoded label of size `vocabSize`, where the position with `1` indicates which token has been predicted.
 In this example, "def" is the second item in the vocabulary, hence why the label has a 1 at index 1.

+### Training the Neural Network

+The neural network comprises of the following layers:
+- Input Layer (Input Dimensions: embeddingSize * windowSize, Output Dimensions: 256)
+- Hidden Layer (Dimensions: 256)
+- Output Layer (Input Dimensions: 256, Output Dimensions: VocabSize)

+The hidden layer utilizes the RELU activation function while the output layer uses the SOFTMAX Activation Function.
+The Multi-Class Cross Entropy Loss Function is utilized on the output layer.

+The `ParameterAveragingTrainingMastger` by DeepLearning4j is utilized to train and fit the model in a distributed fashion.
+Here are some of the relevant configuration parameters for training:
+- Batch Size: 10
+- Epochs: 50
+- Learning Rate: 0.01
+- Hidden Layer Size: 128
+- Number of Workers: 32
+- Average Frequency: 10
+- Vocabulary Size: 1034

+### Model Performance

+To train and effectively test the model, an 80/20 split was performed to generate a train and test dataset to evaluate the model performance for every epoch.
+Below are some of the relevant statistics regarding the model performance: